OSLSlapshot/SlapBot-Public/README.md

 * Changed the stats collection system and added additional stats, including devising a new file and data structure system for the stats
 * Several code improvements, including major bug fixes, and code structural changes
 * Added multiple new commands, including moderator commands (`adminreport`,`kick`,`cancel`) and user commands (all funzone commands,`active`,`stats`)
+* Added more detailed statistics (min/max ratings, streaks, etc) for the current season and career (i.e. all seasons) accessible via commands, including graphs for tracking rating, and player rating distribution
 * Added Discord embeds (for aesthetics and user-friendliness) for all user interaction
 * Tailored the drafting system to the OSL's needs
-* Expanded the drafting system to handle 2v2 drafting and league-game scrims
+* Expanded the drafting system to handle 2v2 and 4v4 drafting, and league-game scrims
 * A system for interfacing with Google Sheets (for instance, server tips, player lists, banned players, etc)
+* A system for conducting a player roll with odds based on total number of matches played

 ## Installation